 Click here for MYP Programme Guide.

-The programme consists of eight subject groups integrated through five areas of interaction that provide a framework for learning within and across the subjects.
+The programme consists of eight subject groups integrated through six global contexts that pro- vide a framework for learning within and across the subjects.
 Students are required to study:

 Taken as a whole, the curriculum provides a balanced education that will equip LCS students for effective participation in the modern world.

 Assessment is criterion-related, so students around the world are measured against pre-specified criteria for each subject group.
 Teachers set assessment tasks that are assessed internally in the school.
 External checks (either moderation or monitoring of assessment by IB examiners) are carried out on this internal assessment to ensure worldwide consistency of standards.

 For more information, download the MYP Assessment Handbook.

 Teachers organize continuous assessment over the course of the programme according to specified assessment criteria that correspondto the objectives of each subject group.
 Regular school assessment and reporting play a major role in the students’ and parents’ understanding of the objectives and assessment criteria.

 Teachers structure varied and valid assessment tasks (including tests and examinations) that allow students to demonstrate achievement ac- cording to the objectives for each subject group.
 These include, but are not limited to:

 • open-ended, problem-solving activities